|

 Lease Purchase Financing and the Interest Rate Environment

 Join this inaugural webinar of the Texas Chapter of the Energy Services Coalition (ESC-TX) Education Subcommittee.
 These webinars are designed to educate members of the ESC chapter as well as the general public.
+For the first webinar Lisa Tames will discuss the advantages of Lease Purchase Financing and will explain the

-Time: 11:00 AM - 12:00 PM CDT
+Date: Wednesday, July 22, 2020 Time: 11:00 AM - 12:00 PM CDT

 Register online here